 LEDs use about 1/6 as much power as conventional incandescent lights and about half as much power as conventional fluorescent lights.
 The Demonstration House is now over three years old and we have yet to replace a single burned-out bulb.

 Rather than using a conventional electric cooktop, we opted for an induction model.
 These directly heat pans using a magnetic field.
-A conventional smooth-top model heats an element which then heats the cooktop, which, in turn, heats the pot.
+By contrast a conventional smooth-top model heats an element which then heats the cooktop, which, in turn, heats the pot.

-The result is faster, more even heating, faster cooling, and about half as much energy usage.
+An induction cooktop is faster, more even heating, faster cooling, and uses about half as much energy.
 As cooks, we like its responsiveness.
 It is also safer, as the cooktop will only operate if there is a pan on the unit.
 The downside is that only pans that a magnet will stick to are compatible, so we had to replace some of our cookware.